graphitemaster/xcpumemperf/README.md

-In general, CPUs cannot afford to translate linear addresses to physical ones, then look it up in L1, so they optimistically lookup by virtual address instead and make sure later (after thr address translation is done concurrently) that the physical tag in the cache matches the TLB lookup.
+In general, CPUs cannot afford to translate linear addresses to physical ones, then look it up in L1, so they optimistically lookup by virtual address instead and make sure later (after the address translation is done concurrently) that the physical tag in the cache matches the TLB lookup.
-When you create an alias (two or more linear addresses which map to the same physical page(s), you cause this mismatch to happen.
+When you create an alias (two or more linear addresses which map to the same physical page(s), you cause this mismatch to happen.)

 When these mismatches occur the CPU has to do a full page walk, and this is where Ryzen's dual page walk hardware causes a pathological